trivago/triava/README.md

 The triava project contains several of trivago's core libraries for Java-based projects: caching, collections, annotations, concurrency libraries and more.

 The included Cache implementation tCache is heading for full JSR107 (Java Caching) compliance.
-Basic operations already fully work, including creating caches through the Service Provider Interface, MBean support and obviously putting and getting values.
-Cache Listeners are only partially supported at this point of time.
+Most operations work fully compliant, including creating caches through the Service Provider Interface, MBean support and obviously putting and getting values.
+Cache Listeners are supported since v0.9.4. in both sync and async modes.

 ## License
 Licensed under the Apache License, Version 2.0